-- 5.1 Grades will be earned by an assortment of learning activities, exams, assignments, and participation - 5.2 Please see the class schedule and assignment sheet for more information
+- 5.1 Grades will be earned by an assortment of learning activities, exams assignments, and - 5.2 Please see the class schedule and assignment sheet for more information

-6. STUDENT RESPONSIBILITIES
+STUDENT RESPONSIBILITIES 6.

-- 6.1 Under AWC Policy, students are expected to attend every session of class in which they are enrolled. - If a student is unable to attend the course or must drop the course for any reason, it will be the responsibility of the student to withdraw from the course.
+- Under AWC Policy, students are expected to attend every session of class in which they are 6.1 enrolled. - 6.2 If a student is unable to attend the course or must drop the course for any reason, it will be the responsibility of the student to withdraw from the course.
 Students who are not attending as of the 45th day of the course may be withdrawn by the instructor.
-If the student does not withdraw from the course and fails to complete the requirements of the course, the student will receive a failing grade. - Americans with Disabilities Act Accommodations: Arizona Western College provides academic accommodations to students with disabilities through AccessABILITY Resource Services (ARS).
+If the student does not withdraw from the course and fails to complete the requirements of the course, the student will receive a failing - 6.3 Americans with Disabilities Act Accommodations: Arizona Western College provides academic accommodations to students with disabilities through AccessABILITY Resource Services (ARS).
+ARS provides reasonable and appropriate accommodations to students who have documented disabilities.
+It is the responsibility of the student to make the ARS Coordinator aware of the need for accommodations in the classroom prior to the beginning of the semester.
+Students should follow up with their instructors once the semester begins.
+To make an appointment call the ARS